 - Ally charges only $0.50 per contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for long puts as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the long put option strategy as well as the best free options trading software.
+Read the Ally Invest Review.

 Long Put Option Strategy Definition

 Note: like most options strategies, you can buy puts in-the-money (ITM), at-the-money (ATM), or out-of-the-money (OTM).
 Unlike buying calls, the potential profit for buying puts is not unlimited, since assets can’t trade below zero.